magepages/mpdocs/docs/barcode/index.md

 - **Paper Template**: Choose to use the template for available print paper or you can customize the paper size
 - **Paper Size**: Select the paper size to print barcode labels.
 The paper size will default to the template available in the **Paper Template** field or edit it when the **Paper Template** field selects **Custom**.
-- **Barcode Label Width**: in Inches.
+- **Barcode Label Width**: Calculated in Inches.
 The length setting of a barcode label will appear on the paper.
 Self-recognition by template or editable.
-- **Barcode Label Height**: in Inch.
+- **Barcode Label Height**: Calculated in Inch.
 The width setting of a barcode label will be displayed on the paper.
 Self-recognition by template or editable.
-- **Barcode Label Padding**: in Inches.
+- **Barcode Label Padding**: Calculated in Inches.
 Set the distance between the barcode labels on a printed paper.
 Self-recognition by template or editable.
 - **Orientation**: Choose a layout method.
 There are 2 options: **Portrait (vertical)** and **Landscape (horizontal)**.
 - **Preview Paper Template**: Clicking on this button will display the paper preview that will be printed when the above settings are satisfied.